-The snapshot conference is 10 minutes long, with one family in the room at a time.
-The purpose is for teachers to hear from parents about their child.
-We value the input of parents, and rely on you to tell us anything important for us to know to educate and care for your child: likes, needs, hopes, fears, friends and anything else important to you and your family.
+- The snapshot conference is 10 minutes long, with one family in the room at a time. - Children do not attend this conference, it is between teachers and parents. - The purpose is for teachers to hear from parents about their child.
+We value the input of parents, and rely on you to tell us anything important for us to know to educate and care for your child: likes, needs, hopes, fears, friends, and anything else important to you and your family.